jsonmaur/jumpsuit/docs/tutorial.md

   state.count++ // NO!
 Mutation
 }
 ```
 *This would be mutating the current state and in the long run could cause some high-power nuclear reactor to go into hyper-meltdown.
 Ha!
-No, the real reason for this is explained in detail here.
-In a nutshell, if we mutate our state, there is no way to trace our state changes back in time for debugging.
+No, the real reason for this is [explained in detail here](https://github.com/reactjs/redux/issues/758).
+In a nutshell, if we mutate our state, change detection is compromised and there is also no way to trace our state changes back in time for debugging.
 We'll get into this more later, so for now, let's focus on our counter app!*

 Let's add another action to `decrement` our count:
 ```javascript